Expo Park/USC station

 Expo Park/USC station is an at-grade light rail station on the E Line of the Los Angeles Metro Rail system in Los Angeles, California, United States.
 The station is located in the center median of Exposition Boulevard near entrances to Exposition Park (Expo Park) and the University of Southern California (USC), after which the station is named.
 The 37th Street/USC station for the J Line of the Los Angeles Metro Busway system is located a few blocks east of the station.

 The station is located close to several major museums and sporting venues including BMO Stadium, the California Science Center and the Los Angeles Memorial Coliseum.
-During the 2028 Summer Olympics, the station will serve spectators traveling to and from venues inside Expo Park including opening/closing ceremonies along with track and field events at the Coliseum and football (soccer) matches at BMO Stadium.
+During the 2028 Summer Olympics, the station will serve spectators traveling to and from venues at Exposition Park including opening/closing ceremonies along with track and field events at the Coliseum and flag football and lacrosse at BMO Stadium.

 History

 Pacific Electric stop

 Originally a stop on the Los Angeles and Independence and Pacific Electric railroads, it closed on September 30, 1953, with closure of the Santa Monica Air Line and remained out of service until re-opening on Saturday, April 28, 2012.
 It was completely rebuilt for the opening of the Expo Line from little more than a station stop marker.
 Regular scheduled service resumed Monday, April 30, 2012.

 It is the last former station stop of the Santa Monica Air Line to be re-opened.
 The E line travels north on a new right-of-way along Flower street from this stop.
 The original Air line right-of-way remains owned by Metro and continues east to the A line tracks, however no plans are in place for its use.